-Many people should’ve already received their stimulus check by direct deposit as early as last Thursday.
-However, if you didn’t do stress out just yet.
-Many people are also receiving paper checks and debit cards that should be sent out as early as Jan.
-15. If you are concerned, you can also check the status of your stimulus check through the IRS website.
+Many people should’ve already received their stimulus check by direct deposit.
+However, if you didn’t don’t stress out just yet.
+Many people are also receiving paper checks and debit cards that should be on their way.
+If you are concerned, you can also check the status of your stimulus check through the IRS website.

 A Predicted Rise in Scams Due to the Second Stimulus Check